Grimdark: Definitions

 Whether grimdark is a genre in its own right or an unhelpful label has also been discussed.
-Valentine noted that while some writers have embraced the term, others see it as "a dismissive term for fantasy that's dismantling tropes, a stamp unfairly applied."
+Valentine noted that while some writers have embraced the term, others see it as "a dismissive term for fantasy that's dismantling tropes, a stamp unfairly applied".

 Use in fantasy fiction

-According to Roberts, grimdark is an "anti-Tolkien" approach to fantasy writing.
-George R. R. Martin's popular grimdark fantasy series A Song of Ice and Fire is characterized, in Roberts' view, by its reaction to Tolkien's idealism, even though it owes a lot to Tolkien.
-According to Garrad, grimdark is associated with the gothic movement of the 1990s and its negativity and emphasis on loss.
+According to Adam Roberts, grimdark is an "anti-Tolkien" approach to fantasy writing.
+George R. R. Martin's popular grimdark fantasy series A Song of Ice and Fire is characterized, in Roberts' view, by its reaction to Tolkien's idealism, even though it owes much to Tolkien.
+According to Jon Garrad, grimdark is associated with the gothic movement of the 1990s and its negativity and emphasis on loss.

-Writing in The Guardian in 2016, Damien Walter summarized what he considered grimdark's "domination" of the fantasy genre as "bigger swords, more fighting, bloodier blood, more fighting, axes, more fighting", and a "commercial imperative to win adolescent male readers".
+Writing in The Guardian in 2016, Damien Walter summarized what he considered grimdark's "domination" of the fantasy genre as "bigger swords, more fighting, bloodier blood, more fighting, axes, more fighting", and a "commercial imperative to win adolescent, male readers".
 He saw this trend as being in opposition to "a truly epic and more emotionally nuanced kind of fantasy" that delivered storytelling.